We will obtain maximum benefit when we combine the two.

 The UK has several outdoor exercise programmes, including Boot Camps and Green Gyms (which include activities such as planting trees).
 You can read about the top ten, here.
 In the USA there are at least 50 such programs.
 The Appalachian Mountain Club is also working with MassGeneral Hospital to prescribe regular outdoor physical activity for children.

-You could also go on a long distance walk, such as a Camino.
-I recently met a man who had used walking a Camino to give him the space he needed to make an important investment decision.
-Another used the time to get clarity on a creative project.
+You could even go on a long distance walk like a Camino.
+I recently met a man who walked a Camino as a way to get clarity on a life-changing investment decision.
+Another used the time to find clarity on a creative project.

 On the one hand it might seem crazy that we have forgotten to do something as simple as taking exercise in nature.
 But on the other hand it works.
-People who take exercise outside lose weight and feel happier.
+People who take exercise outside not only get fit, they also gain vitamin D from sunlight and feel happier.

 You can read more about it here.
-Or, instead of reading about it, you can make a choice (your body and mind will thank you for it and you will deepen your connection with yourself): this weekend, will you exercise, spend time in nature, or both?
+Or, instead of reading about it, you can do it — this weekend.

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.